-Although Boston Store does no request oral argument, the opinion in this case will likely meet the criteria for publication set forth in Wis.
-Stat. § 809.23 in that this case involves issues that will likely clarify existing rules of law and that are of substantial and continuing interest to the public and may contribute to the legal literature by collecting case law or reciting legislative history.
+Boston Store requests oral argument.
+Further, the opinion in this case will likely meet the criteria for publication set forth in WIS.
+STAT. § 809.23 in that this case involves issues that will likely clarify existing rules of law and that are of substantial and continuing interest to the public and may contribute to the legal literature by collecting case law or reciting legislative history.